CdA Events Calendar - Tours

 Bird Aviation Museum

-Tuesday - Saturday | 9 am-3 pm
+Tuesday-Saturday | 9 am-3 pm

 BIRD AVIATION MUSEUM & INVENTION CENTER

-2678 W. Cessna Ave., Hayden, ID
+2678 W. Cessna Ave., Hayden

 208-758-8355